sonertari/UTMFW/README.md

 - Install sets:
 	+ Obtain the sources of OpenBSD 5.9.
-	+ Copy the UTMFW files under `openbsd/utmfw/distrib/miniroot` and `/openbsd/utmfw/sbin/disklabel` to the OpenBSD sources to replace the original files.
+	+ Copy the files under `openbsd/utmfw` to the OpenBSD sources to replace the original files.
 You are advised to compare the original files with the UTMFW versions before replacing.
-	+ Build an OpenBSD 5.9 release, as described in [faq5](http://www.openbsd.org/faq/faq5.html).
+	+ Build an OpenBSD 5.9 release, as described in [release(8)](https://man.openbsd.org/release) or [faq5](http://www.openbsd.org/faq/faq5.html).
 	+ Copy the required install sets to the appropriate locations to fix the broken links in the project.
 - Packages:
 	+ Download the required packages available on the OpenBSD mirrors.
+	+ Create the packages which are not available on the OpenBSD mirrors: sslproxy, imspector, snortips, rrdtool 1.6.0 with patches, and libevent 2.1.8 (see `ports` and `ports/disfiles`).
-	+ Create the required packages which are not available on the OpenBSD mirrors, namely e2guardian, p3scan, smtp-gated, imspector, and snortips.
+	+ Create the packages which have been modified specifically for UTMFW and/or are not available on the OpenBSD mirrors: e2guardian, squid, p3scan, smtp-gated, and snort (see `ports` and `ports/disfiles`).
 	+ Copy them to the appropriate locations to fix the broken links in the project.

 Note that you can strip down xbase and xfont install sets to reduce the size of the iso file.
-Copy or link them to the appropriate locations under `/openbsd/utmfw`.
+Copy or link them to the appropriate locations under `openbsd/utmfw`.

 Now you can run the createiso script which should produce an iso file in the same folder as itself.